thedgarg31/VideoTrafficClassifier/README.md

 - **Datasets Used** - *(Links to all datasets used in the project.
 You are permitted to use publicly available datasets under licenses like Creative Commons, Open Data Commons, or equivalent.)*
 - **Datasets Published** - *(Links to all datasets created for the project and published on Hugging Face.
 You are allowed to publish any synthetic or proprietary dataset used in their project, but will be responsible for any legal compliance and permission for the same.
 The dataset can be published under Creative Commons, Open Data Commons, or equivalent license.)*

-### Attribution

-In case this project is built on top of an existing open source project, please provide the original project link here.
-Also, mention what new features were developed.
-Failing to attribute the source projects may lead to disqualification during the time of evaluation.